Gamemackerel/BakedGoods/README.md

 ## TODO
-* Add a short dynamically generated analysis to the stats view based on the data
 * Refactor the project such that arbitrary comparison survey pages can be forked out easily
     * Other comparison sites soupsandwhichsalad, who would win MMA/football/celebrity fights
 * Add multiple types of entities, which inform what is offered for comparisons (supers will never be matched with other supers, etc)